jasoncooperpiano/.github/profile/README.md

 > [!TIP]
 > > Click a song title link to open it in the README music player (and listen directly on GitHub).

-> [!NOTE]
-> This README music player is intended/built for desktop and mobile/in-app browsers and is compatible with both light and dark modes.
-Audio playback is still only supported in GitHub Organization/Profile READMEs through video files (videos begin muted by default!).

-> [!WARNING]
-> Original .wav recordings are available by request (some of this music is copyrighted- if you own the rights, please email me; if you do not, use at your own risk).

-> [!IMPORTANT]
-> :computer: Desktop/Mobile Browsers: If videos appear broken, refreshing the page once should fix the GitHub player.<br/>:iphone: GitHub iOS App: Currently, images are scaled incorrectly and videos do not display at all (GitHub pls fix).

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>
 <a name="all-i-want-for-christmas-is-you"></a><sub>[A Holly Jolly Christmas](#a-holly-jolly-christmas) \| ***All I Want For Christmas Is You*** \| [Christmas Time Is Here](#christmas-time-is-here) \| [I'll Be Home For Christmas](#ill-be-home-for-christmas) \| [I've Got My Love To Keep Me Warm](#ive-got-my-love-to-keep-me-warm) \| [Jingle Bells](#jingle-bells) \| [O Christmas Tree](#o-christmas-tree) \| [Rockin' Around The Christmas Tree](#rockin-around-the-christmas-tree) \| [Rudolph The Red Nosed Reindeer](#rudolph-the-red-nosed-reindeer) \| [The Christmas Song](#the-christmas-song)</sub>